Big-Life-Lab/PHES-ODM/metadata.md

 -   **lod**: Limit of detection (LOD) for this method if one exists.

--   **unit**: Unit used by this method, that are applicable to the LOD and LOQ.
+-   **unit**: Unit used by this method, and applicable to the LOD and LOQ.

-    -   `vcPMMoV`: Viral copies/copies PMMoV
-    -   `vcMl`: Viral copies/millilitres
-    -   `vcGms`: Viral copies/grams solids
-    -   `vcL`: Viral copies/L
-    -   `vcCrA`: Viral copies/copies crAssphage
+    -   `gcPMMoV`: Gene copies per copy of PMMoV.
-    -   `m3s`: meters cubed per second
+    -   `gcMl`: Gene copies per milliliter.
-    -   `mgl`: milligrams per liter
+    -   `gcGms`: Gene copies per gram solids.
-    -   `mgOl`: milligrams of oxygen per liter
+    -   `gcL`: Gene copies per liter.
+    -   `gcCrA`: Gene copies per copy of crAssphage.
-    -   `other`: Other measurement of viral copies or wastewater treatment plant parameter.
+    -   `other`: Other measurement of viral copies.
 Add description to `unitOther`.

 -   **unitOther**: Unit used by this method, that are applicable to the LOD and LOQ.